Neighborhood Info Without The Neighborhood Drama. Learn more

 What happens if a stink bug bites you?

-If you’re afraid of stink bugs, you’ll be relieved to know that these pests are not known to commonly bite humans.
+If you’re afraid of stink bugs, you’ll be relieved to know that these pests don’t bite humans.
 Stink bugs do not bite humans or pets, and they are not currently a known carrier or vector of any major disease.
-However, some people are sensitive to the compound that stink bugs release when they feel threatened, which may result in symptoms like watery eyes and a runny nose if you handle a stink bug.
+However, some people are sensitive to the compound that stink bugs release when they feel threatened, which may give you symptoms like watery eyes and a runny nose.

 Editorial Contributors